DarlanNoetzold/healthcheck_API/README.md

 The system comprises several key components:

 - **HealthCheck Collector API**: Extracts metrics from another API every 15 minutes, storing the results in a PostgreSQL database.
 A procedure is then executed to update an `is_alert` flag, analyzing whether the record falls outside the expected norm.

+- **HealthCheck Dashboard**: A React frontend application that displays metrics, prediction results, and allows user interaction for data forecasting.

+- **HealthCheck-gate**: A Spring API that acts as an intermediary, processing data, saving records and accuracies in the database, and communicating with the prediction API.

+- **Cython Impl**: Implementation that adapted the python code by separating some bottlenecks and transforming these snippets of python code into Cython, to gain performance improvements.

   - **Data Processing Scripts**: Includes `extract_dataset_from_database`, optimized with Cython for improved performance, and `data_preparation` using Cnumpy and Cython for data preparation.

   - **Hyperparameter Tuning and Model Training**: Uses GridSearchCV or RandomizedSearchCV to explore parameter combinations, training regression and classification models for each collected metric.

   - **Prediction API (`predict_next_value`)**: Allows for the prediction of metric values and the `is_alert` flag for the next 15 minutes based on the provided data.

-- **HealthCheck-gate**: A Spring API that acts as an intermediary, processing data, saving records and accuracies in the database, and communicating with the prediction API.

-- **HealthCheck Dashboard**: A React frontend application that displays metrics, prediction results, and allows user interaction for data forecasting.
+- **Python Impl**: DEPRECATED

 ## Deployment